Cigna Global Health Insurance Review: Is It Worth It? (2026)

 Genki Native

 Genki Native is one of the most popular insurance options for digital nomads.
-They are known for their comprehensive medical benefits, super-fast signup, and quick reimbursement timeframes.
-Both plans are excellent options for the average digital nomad, but Cigna beats out Genki when it comes to customization options.
+They are known for comprehensive medical benefits, fast signup, and quick reimbursement.
+Cigna edges out Genki when it comes to customization and the breadth of its provider network, but Genki tends to be more straightforward to purchase and manage online.

 GeoBlue